African Lion Cubs

 You can tell them apart by their dye marks: Kataba currently has marks on the right front paw, Mali has no dye marks, Msinga has a mark on the left front paw, and Sabi has a mark on a hind paw.
 The dye marks fade over time and must be reapplied regularly, so this can change on occasion.

-Mother and cubs are now on exhibit in First Niagara Big Cat Falls.
+The whole pride is now on exhibit in First Niagara Big Cat Falls.
 You can also find more photos of them on our Facebook and Instagram pages.

 Watch them grow